sambeau/deadcatbounce/README.md

 - **Trade With Other players:** Players are free to buy, sell and swap any cards they have on display or in their hand.
 - **Hostile Takeover:** Players are free to buy any sets & runs on display by other players, as long as the full **inflated** price is paid in-full.
 - **Sell to the bank:** any card on display or in your hand can be sold to the bank.
 The bank pays 1 token per card, even for Aces.
-- **Build runs:** two or more cards of consecutive order and of the same suit can be placed onto the table to create a run.
-Cards can be added to the top or bottom of runs to make them longer.
+- **Build runs:** two or more cards in consecutive order and of the same suit can be placed onto the table to create a run.
+Cards can be added to the top or bottom of runs to lengthen them.
 - **Build sets:** two (a pair) or more cards of the same rank can be placed on the table.
 Cards can be added to sets to make them wider.
-- **pay to see extra flop cards:** as long as there are less than 3 cards in the flop, you can spend one token to fill them.
-You can then buy them if you want, but have to pay the nominal price for them.
+- **Pay to see extra flop cards:** as long as there are less than 3 cards in the flop, you can spend one token to fill them.
+You can then buy them if you like, but have to pay the nominal price for them.
 ### Protect your investments
 1. **Inflate prices to protect your investments:** Place extra tokens onto any sets and runs you want to inflate the price of, to protect from hostile takeover.
+### Discard
+There should always be a space in the flop at the end of your turn, so one card should be discarded.
+1. Choose a card to be discarded, if you cannot discard without paying, the bank will discard for you (see below).
 ### Pay Tax
 1. Cards held in your hand are taxed at one token per card, paid directly to the bank.
 	- Taxes must be paid, if you don’t have enough for tax, something must be sold either to the bank (which pays one token per card), or to another player (who might be more generous).